 Currently, the number of solutions and products in the marketplace are less than fifty.
 But that might change very soon because of the number of people taking interest.
 Moreover, new developers receive a one-time evaluation server to explore ThingWorx for 120 days.

 The Kaa Project (named after Jungle Book’s python) is winning rave reviews for its superb ease of development.
 Moreover, it can integrate with devices in other platforms and has extensions and client APIs in its library.

-Kaa also offers managing multiple devices from one unit and uses open source protocols such as MQTT and CoAP.
+Kaa also offers the option to manage multiple devices from one unit and uses open source protocols such as MQTT and CoAP.
 The ability to visualize data and over-the-air updates completes the picture.
 In fact, this is sometimes known as a “microservices” architecture.

 Unlike the previous platform, Kaa already has many consumer applications including wearables, healthcare and consumer electronics.

-The best deal about Thinger.io is its open source nature and a strong platform that supports multiple protocols, sensors and actuators.
+The best features about Thinger.io are its open-source nature and a strong platform that supports multiple protocols, sensors and actuators.
 It is hardware agnostic and offers a highly interactive, rich interface for coding.
-Developers can connect up to two devices for free and a basic subscription starts at only €3.95 per month.
+Developers can connect up to two devices for free, and a basic subscription starts at only €3.95 per month.
 What’s more, you can download the Thinger.io infrastructure in AWS, Ubuntu and Raspberry Pi.